Search

 On my slides I have moveable pieces that you or a student can place over each word.
 If you do not wish to use the slide like this, you do not need to, but the option is there for you.

 Be sure to give the class a few minutes to mark dots under the words on their individual sheets as well.
-The purpose of the dots under the words is to help students understand how separate words look on paper as they read, and for young readers to learn to point under the words as they read.
+The purpose of the dots under the words is to help students understand how separate words look on paper as they read, and for young readers to learn to point under the words as they read the text later on.

 This is a skill that is perfect to teach in pre-k and kindergarten, and by the middle of 1st grade you need to wean kids off of pointing to the words as they read.